Story and pictures by Roy Nakano

 10. Should you wait for the Tesla Model 3?

 No one will argue that the Chevrolet Bolt has the cachet of a Tesla.
 One look at the high stock value of Tesla versus that of General Motors is a sobering reminder of that.
 For that matter, one look at the Bolt itself versus the anticipated $35,000 Tesla Model 3 should put the nail on the cachet coffin.
-The Model 3 looks to be a sleek, shrunken Tesla Model S when it arrives, versus the Bolt’s shrunken minivan proportions.
+The Model 3 is a sleek, shrunken Tesla Model S, versus the Bolt’s shrunken minivan proportions.

 On the other hand, Chevrolet is an established car company, with a dealer network to back up its products in the service department.
 As a brand, Chevy’s predicted reliability is pretty respectable, if one goes by the Consumer Reports (CR) surveys.
 By contrast, Tesla has had teething problems with every model it’s introduced.
 CR, an early proponent of the Tesla Model S, had to remove its recommendation of the car due to reports of ongoing repair problems.
 With low-volume cars like the Model S and X, Tesla can handle the repairs.
 One wonders if it can do the same with a mass market, anticipated high-volume car like the Model 3.